 --sequence argument can be used to list validation sets with a specific sequence number:

 $ snapcraft list-validation-sets --name myset1 --sequence 1 Account-ID Name Sequence Revision When xSfWKGdLoQBoQx88vIM1MpbFNMq53t1f myset1 1 0 2021-04-08

 By default, only the most latest validation sets are listed.
 To list every validation set available, add the

 Monitoring assertion validity

-snap validate command checks whether the
+snap validate command, with no further arguments, checks whether the

 snaps: rules for all validation set assertions on the store are valid for the system:

 $ snap validate Validation Mode Seq Current Notes xSfWKGdLoQBoQx88vIM1MpbFNMq53t1f/myset1 monitor 1 valid xSfWKGdLoQBoQx88vIM1MpbFNMq53t1f/testset1 monitor 2 invalid

 An assertion is invalid if snaps in the system do not satisfy the constraints of the assertion, such as if required snaps are missing or whether unwanted snaps are present.
 Multiple validation sets can be used, as shown above, as long as they don’t have conflicting constraints and that they can cover different sets of snaps.

 A specific validation set can be checked with